arttuulips/DND-Final-Project/Web Service.md

     return Task.FromResult(user);
 }
 ```
+# Search and Retrieve
-•	Search and Retrieve: Implements methods to retrieve users by username, ID, or search parameters.
+Implements methods to retrieve users by username, ID, or search parameters.

 ## 3. Workflow Before Switching to EFC
+# 1.Initialize FileContext
-# 1. Initialize FileContext: The application creates an instance of FileContext to handle data storage.
+The application creates an instance of FileContext to handle data storage.
 ```csharp
 var fileContext = new FileContext();
 ```
-# 2. DAO Interactions: The DAOs (e.g., BlogPostFileDao, UserFileDao) are instantiated with `FileContext` and used for operations.
+# 2. DAO Interactions
+The DAOs (e.g., `BlogPostFileDao`, `UserFileDao`) are instantiated with `FileContext` and used for operations.
 Example: Creating a new blog post.
 ```csharp
 var blogPostDao = new BlogPostFileDao(fileContext);
 var newPost = new BlogPost { Title = "First Post", Content = "Hello World!" };
 await blogPostDao.CreateAsync(newPost);
 ```
+# 3. Persistence
-# 3. Persistence: Changes made via DAOs are saved to data.json when SaveChanges is called in the FileContext.
+Changes made via DAOs are saved to data.json when `SaveChanges` is called in the `FileContext`.
 Example JSON structure in data.json:
 ```csharp{
   "Users": [